larandvit/dance-school-web-site/README.md

 3. Run db_scrips/data/*.sql scripts to fill out the tables with data
 4. Create a user with read-write permissions as per www/config.ini file
 5. Place www/config.ini file in secure location and grant access to your web server
+6. Generate a password for an admin or another user to access CMS

 ## Setup Files
 1. BingSiteAuth.xml - Bing search engine file.
 2. .htaccess - Apache config file to hide file extensions in web browser.
-3. robots.txt - instruction to search engine: (1) don't index service folder and (2) location od site map file.
+3. robots.txt - instruction to search engine: (1) don't index service folder where CMS code located and (2) location od site map file.
 4. sitemap.xml - instruction to search engine which pages to index and how often to do it.

 ## Make Picture Folder Writable